troysalt/troysalt.github.io/_posts/2019-12-11-QGIS-ChromeOS.md

 Let's make sure we've done everything correctly, and that our repository has the latest release.

-    sudo apt search qgis-common
+    apt-cache policy qgis

 This will output a few things, we're just interested one part.

-    qgis-common/stretch,now 1:3.4.4+14stretch all [installed,automatic] QGIS - architecture-independent data
+    Installed: 1:3.10.2+15buster

-You'll notice the 3.4.4+14, if you see a different version, something went wrong.
-This is the version of QGIS in the repository, and is the latest Long Term Release (LTR).
+    Candidate: 1:3.10.2+15buster

-Note that there is a newer version of QGIS (3.10.X).
-My guess is that the latest version is on the Debain 10 (buster) repository.
-Perhaps when ChromeOS is updated to Debian 10 (buster), we'll be able to update to the latest release.
+This confirms we installed QGIS 3.10.
+If you see a different version, something went wrong.

 Enjoy!